hamdiBouhani/octo-lib/README.md

 # octo-lib

 A shared enterprise-grade Go library providing reusable building blocks for all backend services in our ecosystem.
-It standardizes configuration, logging, HTTP servers, middleware, tracing, metrics, database access, Kafka integration, OAuth2 authentication, RBAC authorization, health checks, utilities, and test helpers.
+It standardizes configuration, logging, HTTP servers, middleware, tracing, metrics, database access, OAuth2 authentication, RBAC authorization, health checks, utilities, and test helpers.

 This library ensures consistency, reliability, and observability across all microservices.